 3. Be Flexible

-While the 4 Ps of marketing work well for physical products, they need to be tweaked a bit for services.
-For example, for the place section, you may consider adding your website versus a physical location.
-In addition, your website should also be a part of your promotion section as well as any social media that you participate in.
+While the 4 Ps of marketing work well for physical products, they may need to be tweaked a bit for services.
+For example, for the place section, you may use your website instead of a physical location.
+Your website should also be a part of your promotion section, as should any social media that you participate in.

 4. Do Your Research

 When you’re determining your pricing, you should have plenty of data to back up your decision.
-Include industry reports, competitor ads, and comparisons that show the research you conducted and how to came to the conclusion that you are pricing your product or service correctly.
+Include industry reports, competitor ads, and comparisons that demonstrate the research you conducted and how you came to the conclusion that you are pricing your product or service correctly.

 5. Use Visuals

-Just as you should in other sections of your business plan, using charts, graphs and images to illustrate your facts can make it easier to absorb for your audience.
+As in other sections of your business plan, using charts, graphs, and images to illustrate your facts can make them easier for your audience to absorb.
 Is your pricing right at the median in the industry?
 Are you planning to use a four-step distribution process?
 Use visual aids to drive your point home.

 6. Remember Your Budget